rage/ethics-of-ai-copy/data/chapter-3/1-algorithms-and-accountability.md

 <hero-icon heroIcon='chap3'/>

+<p style="color:red;">In this section, we’ll use an example to explore some considerations for algorithms and accountability.</p>

 <text-box name="" icon="techIcon">

 **In the city of Amsterdam,  parking control is partially automated and in use across 150,000 street parking spaces in the city.
 The service follows a three step process:**